|

 average household debt is £13,900.
 If we had different ways to

-house ourselves this would not be the case; too much of one's income is going on rents or mortgages.
+house ourselves this would not be the case; too much of one's income is going on rents or mortgages.● We

 have a report that children can't play in the street as there